viamrobotics/docs/docs/components/board/customlinux.md

 # SMEs: Susmita
 ---

-Configure a `customlinux` board to integrate linux boards like the [Pumpkin i500](https://ologicinc.com/portfolio/mediateki500/) into your robot.
+Configure a `customlinux` board to integrate linux boards like the [Mediatek Genio 500 Pumpkin](https://ologicinc.com/portfolio/mediateki500/) into your robot.

 ## Create a pin mappings file